rjorton/ICTV-ReportChapters/README.md

 At the family level, the title of the page (for the TOC) is **'Unassigned species'** whilst the top heading (h2) of the page is **'Unassigned species in family *Myviridae*'**.
 The member species table (ICTV Virus Properties table) should be pasted directly under this heading; after entering the appropriate taxon name, select 'Only unassigned species' from the 'What species should be displayed?' dropbox.
 For example, see [*Geminiviridae*](https://talk.ictvonline.org/ictv-reports/ictv_online_report/ssdna-viruses/w/geminiviridae/621/unassigned-species).

-For subfamilies, the Unassgiend species table has previously been added to the subfamily page itself rather than on a separate page under a heading **'Species unassigned to a genus'**.
+For subfamilies, the Unassigned species table has previously been added to the subfamily page itself rather than on a separate page under a heading **'Species unassigned to a genus'**.
 For example, see [*Herelleviridae*](https://talk.ictvonline.org/ictv-reports/ictv_online_report/dsdna-viruses/w/herelleviridae/1267/subfamily-bastillevirinae) subfamilies.

 Note both these example chapters actually need updating as the tables are currently empty due to taxonomic updates.